 Doctors with advanced training will be freed for home health visits.
 Primary healthcare providers will practice preventive medicine and long-term nursing care in the home.
 Rarely visited hospitals will only house the most demanding tasks of emergency and surgical care, teaching, research and disaster response.

-Along with reorganizing the medical community, Learners will introduce conception-to-expiration, single-source and holistic healthcare on a global scale.
+Along with reorganizing the medical community, Learners will introduce conception-to-expiration, single-source and holistic healthcare on a global basis.

-Public health overwatch, pollution control, good nutrition, more exercise, health education (and no cars) would improve general health much more dramatically than any amount of research grants funding the serial torture of laboratory animals.
+Public health overwatch, pollution control, good nutrition, more exercise, health education (and no cars) will improve general health much more dramatically than research grants funding the serial torture of laboratory animals.
 Accurate, cheap and preemptive diagnoses – both medical and psychological – will replace the medical guesswork of today.

-How many millions more suffer from similar complaints undiagnosed or treated at best symptomatically, instead of getting an accurate diagnosis of their primary ailment and the cure for it?
+How many millions of people suffer from similar complaints undiagnosed or treated at best symptomatically instead of getting an definitive diagnosis of their ailment and permanent cure for it?

-The self-care wisdom we pick up by trial and error after a lifetime of disease and suffering, Learners will acquire trouble-free during childhood.
+The self-care wisdom we might pick up by trial and error after a lifetime of disease and suffering, Learners will be taught trouble-free as children.

 Weapon technology encourages ephemerization.
-In plain English, that means it is easier to induce mass casualties and destruction with the latest biological and nanotech weapons.
-By “easier,” I mean cheaper, less technically complicated, more accessible and whose development was easier to hide by individuals and groups not at all that powerful.
-Read “lone gunmen” and marginal terrorist cells along with their psychopathic leaders and sociopathic supporters.
+In plain English, that means it becomes easier to induce mass casualties and destruction with the latest biological and nanotech weapons.
+By “easier,” I mean cheaper, less technically complicated, more accessible and easier to hide its development by individuals and groups not very powerful.
+Read “lone gunmen” and marginal terrorist cells along with their psychopathic patrons and sociopathic supporters.

 Thanks to ex-President and dementia victim Ronald Reagan (glorified by his equally demented supporters), the richest nation on Earth has institutionalized homelessness: a national disgrace.
-These days, we let people run loose unsupervised (or imprison masses of them, worse yet) who hear voices in their head.
+These days, we let people run loose unsupervised (or imprison in large numbers, worse yet) who hear voices in their head.
 Thus we risk the occasional axe murder and NRA-induced massacre of innocent victims in a restaurant or school.
-In the future, these marginal crimes could turn into attacks that sterilize entire cities and sub-continents.
+In the future, these marginal crimes could turn into attacks that sterilize entire cities and continents.

-All such homicidal maniacs, (especially the borderline, the latent, late bloomers and the most brilliant among them), will have to be watched very carefully over the course of their lives.
-We might as well survey everyone as a matter of course and iron out many more neuroses while they are tender and simpler to fix, or even before, using prenatal genetic surgery.
+Those homicidal maniacs, (especially the borderline, the latent, late bloomers and the most brilliant among them), will have to be watched very carefully over the course of their lives.
+We might as well survey everyone as a matter of course and iron out many neuroses while they are tender and simpler to fix, or even before to birth, using prenatal genetic surgery.

-Many cost-effective therapies are deprived from us: a dearth that goes a long way toward satisfying weapon medical requirements for rationing, profit and privilege.
-The media applaud spectacular feats of life-support, surgical virtuosity and extraordinary intensive care; but they rarely report the hyper-inflated expense this type of care.
+Many cost-effective therapies have been taken from us to satisfy weapon requirements of rationing, profit and privilege.
+The media applaud spectacular feats of life-support, surgical virtuosity and extraordinary intensive care; but they rarely report the hyper-inflated expense of this type of care.

-It’s amazing.
-In John Dos Passos’ trilogy, USA, diligent families lost everything for which they had worked so hard, to illness and its medical bills, lost jobs and income.
-He wrote his novel almost a century ago.
-Here we are, a hundred years later, and our worst nightmare is that our family will be ruined by bills for chronic illness and the helplessness of old age (60% of American bankruptcies).
+That’s amazing.
+In John Dos Passos’ trilogy, USA, diligent families lost everything for which they had worked so hard, to illness and its medical bills, lost employment and income.
+He wrote his novel a century ago.
+Here we are, a century later, and our worst nightmare is that our family will be ruined by bills for chronic illness and the helplessness of old age (60% of American bankruptcies).

-This perfectly reasonable fear justifies social and economic inequalities that would be inexcusable otherwise, so that a few schemers might shield themselves from it.
-Almost everyone conspires with this travesty, hoping that they and their loved ones will reach some unattainable plateau of medical security by means of self-seeking, us-versus-them, lose-lose rivalry for quality health care.
-Greater wisdom would terminate this mass anxiety by providing free health care from conception to expiration.
+This perfectly reasonable fear justifies private inequalities that would be inexcusable otherwise, so that a few schemers might shield themselves and their family.
+Almost everyone conspires with this travesty, hoping to reach some unattainable plateau of medical security by means of self-seeking, us-versus-them and lose-lose rivalry for quality health care.
+Wiser heads would end this mass anxiety by providing free lifelong health care.

 Drug companies base their research and development budgets on “what the market will bear” rather than “what the population needs today.”
 This kind of waste will soon price itself beyond the reach of everyone except millionaires.

-Medical spending priorities should be revised on a global scale to reduce overpopulation, neonate mortality, epidemics, the ill effects of mental illness, obesity, undiagnosed criminality, family neglect and abuse—we should stop working so hard to retain signs of life in the near dead.
+Our medical spending priorities should be revised on a global scale to reduce overpopulation, infant mortality, epidemics, the ill effects of mental illness, obesity, undiagnosed criminality, family neglect and abuse.
+We should stop working so hard to retain signs of life in the near dead.
 The grim project of extending the lifespan of a privileged few beyond a statistical norm should be shelved.
-More pressing priorities need to be addressed first.
+More pressing priorities should be addressed first.

-Once every newborn child enjoys a well-cherished and healthful childhood throughout adolescence – and only then – extending the decrepitude of the rich may cease to be obscene vampirism.
-The miracle of very old age with concurrent good health may be surprisingly easy without so many betrayals of ordinary morality.
+Once every newborn and its mother enjoy a well-cherished and healthful childhood through adolescence – and only then – extending the decrepitude of the rich may cease to be obscene vampirism.
+The miracle of very old age in good health will be surprisingly easier without so many betrayals of ordinary morality.

-Abortion is a source of sorrow for everyone involved.
-But this ghastly procedure cannot be reduced until the above measures have been fulfilled.
+Abortion is a source of sorrow for everyone.
+But this ghastly procedure cannot be brought down until the above measures have been fulfilled.
 If you insist on banning abortion, you should insist on these other items, first.
 It is not realistic to criminalize the actions of desperate parents; it would be better to relieve their despair and let them decide what to do with their child.
-Every child deserves a secure and dearly-loved upbringing.
+Every child deserves a secure and dearly beloved upbringing.

-This grim decision should be delegated to each mother and only to her, once advised by her chosen physicians without government intervention.
+This grim decision should be delegated to each mother and only to her once she had been advised by her chosen physicians and without any government intervention.
 God help her make such a devastating choice.